flatironinstitute/neurosift/README.md

 In addition to the frontend, there is also a [Python package called neurosift](https://pypi.org/project/neurosift/) that provides a command-line interface for viewing local NWB files.
 See the instructions above.
 The source code for this package is in the [python directory](python).

+## Seeking help

+Please report any issues or suggest features on the [GitHub issue tracker](https://github.com/flatironinstitute/neurosift/issues).

 ## Contributing

 We welcome feedback and code contributions.
 Please submit a pull request or open an issue.